-Residents as teachers
+Residents as Teachers

 One of the privileges of being at an academic medical center is the opportunity to teach medical students.
 All residents play a major role in teaching medical students.
 During intern orientation, residents are introduced to their important role as teachers.
 A skills-based resident-as-teacher workshop during intern orientation prepares residents to orient the learner, give feedback, and teach medical students and allows residents to practice these skills with feedback from faculty.
 In addition, periodic workshops are offered to residents throughout all three years of residency to help enhance their teaching skills.

-medical students, physician assistant/nurse practitioner students from the Betty Irene Moore School of Nursing, pediatric residents, and pediatric faculty.
+medical students, physician assistant/nurse practitioner students from the Betty Irene Moore School of Nursing in addition to the pediatric residents and pediatric faculty.
 Senior residents may lead the team, supervising the various learners.
 This is an additional opportunity for our residents to learn how to lead an interprofessional healthcare team.

 Residents may choose to design, implement and evaluate a medical education focused scholarly project.
 Residents are encouraged to disseminate their medical education scholarship through regional and national presentations and peer-reviewed publications.